-The Governor's proposed budget reflects a decrease in funding of the Cabinet, and a sweeping of significant amounts of supposedly "dedicated" funding into the General Fund to support the new Governor's priorities, which do not appear to include protection the environment.
+The Governor's proposed budget decreased the funding of the Cabinet, and a sweeping of significant amounts of supposedly "dedicated" funding into the General Fund to support the new Governor's priorities, which do not appear to include protection the environment.
 For example, overall personnel costs are being reduced by nearly \$8 million dollars from current levels, \$24 million less than was requested by EEC.